nginx-shib/shibboleth-fastcgi/README.rst

 ----

-Unfortunately, the default distributions of the Shibboleth SP don't come with this support built by default.
+Unfortunately, the default distributions of the Shibboleth SP don't come with FastCGI support built by default.
 Questions have been raised on the Shibboleth mailing list about adding this support to the core build, but to date this hasn't happened because the ``fcgi-devel`` package lives in the EPEL repositories and not the core.

 If you can help twist someone's arm to adjust this decision, that'd help